 Capital One Quicksilver ($200) – The best offer to date is $200 for spending $1,000, but it’s targeted.
 The typical offer is $100 for spending $500 in the first three months.

 Capital One Venture Rewards (100,000 miles) – There was an odd sign-up bonus back in 2012 where they agreed to double what you spent on a competing travel credit card the previous year.
 The best normal sign-up bonus was 50k, and is now 40k for spending $3k in 3 months.

 Chase Ink Cash ($500 or 50,000 Ultimate Rewards points) – This is available March 12th, 2017 and is the highest bonus ever offered on the card.
 You get $500 or 50k UR points once you spend $3,000 in 3 months, up from the standard $200 or $300 typically offered.

 Chase Ink Preferred (100,000 Ultimate Rewards points) – This is a rumored, yet-to-be-released highest sign-up bonus ever.
 It’s currently publicly available at 80k after spending $5k in 3 months.
 Apparently this will be targeted.

-Chase Sapphire Preferred (70,000 Ultimate Rewards points) – An in-branch offer that required $4,000 in spend during first three months for 70k UR points was the highest ever offered on this card.
-And no annual fee the first year to boot!
+Chase Sapphire Preferred (80,000 Ultimate Rewards points) – A public offer (available as of late 2020) that requires just $4,000 in spend during first three months for 80k UR points is the highest ever offered on this card.
+A $95 annual fee the first year does apply.

 Chase Sapphire Reserve (100,000 Ultimate Rewards points) – This was the original offer tied to the card, which Chase has since slashed in half to 50k unless you apply in-branch by early March 2017.
 The spending requirement has always been $4,000 in the first three months with a $450 annual fee.